 If that sounds like a lot, it is.
 Life in NYC is rushed for sure.
 And it can seem impossible to break through the hustle and bustle to make friends.

 Some newcomers to the city try living with a group of people in coliving spaces like the ones we specialize in at Cohabs.
-Our coliving homes come with an amazing community of new friends that you’ll be living with the moment you move in so that’s a no-brainer if you’re serious about connecting with others.
+Our coliving homes in NYC come with an amazing community of new friends that you’ll be living with the moment you move in so that’s a no-brainer if you’re serious about connecting with others.

 In addition, here are 10 other ways to meet new people in NYC that will have you building friendships in no time!